 |Boeing 737 MAX 8||-||189||8 ordered.
 Deliveries through 2020|

-Blue Air is not a member of an airline alliance program.
+Blue Air was not a member of an airline alliance program.

-As of 2020, the airline has codeshare agreements with the following airline:
+As of 2020, the airline had codeshare agreements with the following airline:

 Under a codeshare agreement, a flight ticket might be owned and issued by one airline, but the actual flight will be operated by a codeshare partner airline.
 You can find out more here.

-My Blue Air is the name of Blue Air’s frequent flyer program.
-Collect points every time you fly with Blue Air.
+My Blue Air was the name of Blue Air’s frequent flyer program.
+You could collect points every time you flew with Blue Air.
 When you book your flights through Alternative Airlines, it is easy to collect your points - simply select ‘My Blue Air’ from the drop-down list of frequent flyer programs and add your personal membership number.